Wednesday, 22 December 2010

 But, I feel okay.
 Just the same.
 Just the minutes slip sliding away.
 Oh?
 Now a groan, and an ache.
 What does that mean?
 What does that make?
 Can I remember any time before now?

 I still feel the same, inside this old frame.
-I still feel like the young chap who ventured out into the world.
-I still feel like the eighteen year old, the twenty nine year old, the thirty nine year old looking out through these eyes.
-I still feel the same deep down in my soul, if any of us have souls at all?
-I still feel like the guy I have always been.
+I still feel like the young girl who ventured out into the world.
+I still feel like the eighteen year old, learning to drive, the twenty four year old, moving out of home, the twenty nine year old, falling in love, the thirty nine year old looking out through these eyes, the forty nine year old, wining at life.
+I still feel the same deep down in my soul, if any of us have souls, that I always have?
+I still feel like the girl I have always been.

 It is just my refection that doesn’t add up any more.
 And what I feel when I try to spring up off the floor.